ofmanybirds/ofmanybirds.github.io/pf1e_spells.md

 Identify anyone from a drop of blood.
 They only get a save if they're still alive or undead.
 Also tells you how the blood was shed.

 [Speak with Dead.](https://www.d20pfsrd.com/magic/all-spells/s/speak-with-dead/) cleric/oracle 3, inquisitor 3, medium 2, psychic 3, shaman 3, spiritualist 3, witch 3.
-One question per two caster levels, guarantee of truthfullness if they're the exact same alignment.
+One question per two caster levels, guarantees truthfullness if they're the exact same alignment you are.
+(So only prefer this in cases where alignment is certain.)

 For boosting skill checks.